How much value is your business gaining from your contracts?

-If a procurement executive asked you what a given contract was worth, you would likely give an answer based on estimated spend value as a result of projected volume, negotiated costs, and term.
-While this is accurate, it is also a limiting perspective that places more emphasis on the transactional footprint of the contract than what it means to the company’s operations.
+If an executive asked you what a given contract was worth, most of us would likely give an answer based on the estimated spend with that supplier as a result of projected volume, negotiated costs and term.
+While this would be an accurate answer, it limits the “value” of the contract to its transactional footprint.

-Contract lifecycle management (CLM) solutions are growing in prevalence over their predecessors, contract management (CM) solutions.
-This demonstrates an understanding on the part of companies that the time between contract execution (signature) and expiration or renewal offers the most potential for value creation.
+The adoption of contract lifecycle management (CLM) solutions is growing in prevalence for that very reason.
+Companies — and their procurement organizations — understand that the time between contract execution (signature) and expiration or renewal offers the incredible potential for value creation.